leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 ### Fragments of an Anarchist Anthropology

-_Fragments of an Anarchist Anthropology_ by David Graeber asks us to think about the inherent anthropological structures behind political theories.
-From this context Graeber unveils an equation of the state to kinship systems, definitions for revolutionary action, the streangths of anarchy, and anarchy's historical role (what anarchy has historically been concerned with).
+_Fragments of an Anarchist Anthropology_ by David Graeber explores a _fragmented_ outline for the slow accumulation of revolutionary action to evolve the big Other.
+Graeber begins with defining the the type of project which anarchism is in relation to Marxism, that anarchism are largely schools of practices, and Marxism schools of authors.
+This theme is key--_anarchism is a practice_.
+Even looking at [Graeber's Twitter](https://twitter.com/davidgraeber) (accessed 2018-05-13) is this echoed, his bio reads "I see anarchism as something you do not an identity so don't call me the anarchist anthropologist."

 Recommended to me by Brian Callahan of RPI.
 I thought this book would be relevant to LRC because it provokes thought deeper than the system itself, while simultaneously concerning itself with a framework for these systems (which Graeber calls "an anthropology.").

-Graeber's sentiment is echoed in many of the books on this list, of Zizek's concept of _ideology_, The Ignorant Schoolmaster's topic of systemic statism (how the state embues itself into everything we do), that we not only must become aware of our assumptions, the _anthropology_ of any system we may implement.
+Graeber uses anthropology to analyze the inherent structures behind political theories.
+From this context Graeber equates the state to the perpetuation of the kinship system; produces the true nature of "revolution" as a contradiction to the ideology of great cataclysmic breaks, e.g "the French Revolution created modernity;" and exemplifies anarchy's historical role.
+In general Graeber describes "anarchist anthropology" as a method for managing the big Other.

 ### The Postmodern Condition